RyanGallagher44/cs-554-final-project/README.md

 ***in /backend/routes/images.js, please comment/uncomment to gm requirement based on your OS

-3) Download one of the installers from the list and run the installer on your machine.
 4) We found that restarting your machine after installing graphics magick proved to be the best option for ensuring it was installed correctly.
 To test that its working, if you type 'gm' into a command line, there should be information about graphicsmagick printed back.

 ENV FILE